MahmouddSalama/Sentance-to-Sentance-Similarity--NLP-/README.md

 # Sentece to Sentence Similarity
 ## NLP project for text analysis and calssification
+* this make to classifire the 2 sentance are similer and dupplicated or not
 ### test preprossing
 * lower the words
 * remove stowords